-The Hampton Inn Project Area is dominated by maintained grassland habitat and landscaping surrounded by roads and other hardscape areas, as well as development on all sides.
-The entire project area was burned in the recent 2017 fire.
-A small man-made bio-swale is present but does not likely hold water for sufficient period to support CTS larvae metamorphosis.
+The Hampton Inn project area is dominated by existing hardscape not suitable for CTS upland refugia.
+A small area north of the existing site contains grassland, trees, and a small man-made bio-swale.
+The bio-swale does not likely hold water for sufficient period to support larvae metamorphosis.
 The nearest documented breeding pond is located approximately 2.2 miles west of the site.
 The next nearest documented occurrences are nearly four miles to the south.
-Dense residential and commercial development between both occurrences and the project site and no contiguous grassland habitat is present.
+Dense residential and commercial development between both occurrences and the project site.
 While there are no complete barriers between the occurrence to the west and the project site, the nearest potential breeding habitat is more than 4,000 feet away from the project site.
 Based on this, it is highly unlikely CTS are present on the project site.
-The site is also not within designated critical habitat for this species.
+The site is within designated critical habitat for this species.

-Conclusion and Recommendations
+Recommendations